 The principle of this type of scrubber unit is that the contaminated air passes through a packed bed of random polypropylene sections.
 These sections provide a large, wetted surface area.
 As such, they encourage intimate contact promoting ‘Mass Transfer’ between the laden air and the scrubbing liquor.
 This efficiently removes contaminants.

-The fume scrubber tower itself is manufactured from GRP coated polypropylene.
+The wet scrubber tower itself is manufactured from GRP coated polypropylene.
 This corrosion resistant material can provide long-lasting resistance to highly aggressive chemicals.

 The scrubber has been designed with an integral recirculation tank incorporated within the base of the unit.
 This provides a pumped recirculation system, offering adequate wetting over the total surface of the packed section.

-The fume scrubber system features an automated pH dosing system to keep the scrubbing liquor at optimum potency.
+The wet scrubber system features an automated pH dosing system to keep the scrubbing liquor at optimum potency.

 The system will measure, adjust and monitor the scrubbing liquor, ensuring an excess concentration of caustic (NaOH) solution to remove or neutralise the acidic gas entering the scrubber.